 }

-Venture into the Sanctuary of the Great Gods on Samothrace.
-Though now a serene archaeological site, it’s among the most enigmatic monuments in Greece.
-The site is entangled with the Kabeirian Mysteries, ancient rites venerating chthonic deities unfamiliar in mainland Greece.
+Let’s venture to the Sanctuary of the Great Gods on Samothrace.
+Though now a serene archaeological site, it is among the most enigmatic monuments in Greece.
+The site is entangled with the Cabeirian Mysteries, ancient rites venerating chthonic deities unfamiliar to mainland Greece.

 array(1) {